salim16/website/README.md

 just some updates

-Just a normal pull instead of a rebase
+Just some changes, will pull it as a rebase